Installation Instructions

 Cross-domain tracking

-Note that you do not need this snippet for tracking across subdomains. i.e. if the pixel snippet is installed on myfirstdomain.com and on checkout.myfirstdomain.com, the sessions should be stitched across both domains automatically.
+Note that you do not need to do anything for tracking across subdomains. i.e. if the pixel snippet is installed on myfirstdomain.com and on checkout.myfirstdomain.com, the sessions should be stitched across both domains automatically.

 cvg({ method: "link_domain", domain: "myotherdomain.com" });

-If the redirect to myotherdomain.com does not happen directly through a link click, but for example through JS code, the parameter won’t be added.
-So it is important to always test whether the __cvg_uid parameter is present on the new URL.
+If the redirect to myotherdomain.com does not happen directly through a link click, but for example, through JS code, the parameter won’t be added automatically.

 Manually instrumenting events